DeForestt/aflat/README.md

 # AFlat
 AFlat is a simple, low-level, programming language.
 It is designed to give as much freedom as possible to the programmer, and yet at the same time be easy to read and understand.
+Please see the [documentation](Docs.md) for the full documentation.
 <br>

 ## Trust the programmer philosophy